 - hasn’t completed all stages of an organisation’s complaints process

 - is more than 6 months old from the date of the final response from the department or agency

 We don’t provide general contact information for ICAs.
 It’s important to go through DfT, or the agency or body you have been dealing with so they can try to resolve the matter first.

 If you are unhappy with our final response to your complaint you can tell us that you want an ICA to review your complaint.
 Once the ICA has received your details they will contact you to advise you whether they think they’re able to review your complaint.
 They’ll provide you with their contact details, and ask you for any further information they need.

-You can find out more about the complaints procedures of DfT and our agencies, which are currently covered by the ICA:
+You can find out more about the complaints procedures of DfT, our agencies and delivery bodies which are currently covered by the ICA:

 The ICA is committed to providing the best possible service to complainants.
 We welcome your feedback.